waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Failed Hypotheses
 - "B1F floor tiles do NOT slide" was too broad; Row 1-2 ice tiles DO slide.
-- Mixed inputs in menus cause errors; use single actions or autopress.
+- "B3 and B4 are verified in pits" - Incorrect, presence only confirmed when on-screen.
 - "Boulder 1 is at (11, 7)" - Incorrect, it is at (11, 6).
-- "B3 and B4 are verified in pits" - Incorrect, presence only confirmed when on-screen.
+- "navigation_and_puzzle_solver" tool - Hallucinated, does not exist.
+Use built-in tools.